 If the complaint is resolved between the parties, the Registrar may then make a decision that the complaint does not need to be referred to a CAC.
 If the complaint is not resolved, the complaint will be referred to a CAC.

-If we refer a complaint about your conduct to a Complaints Assessment Committee (CAC) we will email you a copy of the complaint.
-You may want to speak to a lawyer and have them involved in the process, but you don’t have to.
+If we refer a complaint about your conduct to a CAC we will email you a copy of the complaint.
+You may want to speak to your manager or a lawyer and have them involved in the process, but you don’t have to.

 If the CAC makes a finding of unsatisfactory conduct